 Q2: Which rate limiting algorithm is best for bursty automation workflows?

-Q3: How can I prevent my workflow automation from failing due to rate limits?
+Q3: How can I prevent workflow automation failures due to rate limits?

 Q4: What tools help with handling API rate limits in automation?

-Q5: How do I monitor for rate limit problems in my automation workflows?
+Q5: How do I monitor for rate limit problems?

 Bottom Line